sindresorhus/hook-std/readme.md

 Type: `function`

 Receives stdout/stderr as the first argument.
 Return a string to modify it.
+Optionally, when in silent mode, you may return a `boolean` to influence the return value of `.write(...)`.

 ## License